Zqs0527/PythonLearning/PythonRealWordExamples/Notes.md

 - The value passed to the function

 Functions search for variables locally first.
 If the variable is not in the local scope, it expands the search to the global scope.

+`dir('some string')` gives a list of attributes and methods which can be used